bookingactivities/booking-activities/readme.txt

 * Dev - Move the legacy functions to controller-legacy.php
 * Dev - Store the activity_id in the wp_bookacti_groups_events table (part of removing dependencies between bookings and events (groups))

+= 1.11.5 =
+* Fix - Invalid key error when exporting bookings on multisite installs
+* Fix - Notifications were sent after partial refund in WooCommerce

 = 1.11.4 - 2021/06/28 =
 * Fix - Cannot filter the booking list by customer if the customer has no account
 * Fix - Events were not rerendered after a booking is made